johnodonnell123/johnodonnell123.github.io/pages/page_groupby.md

   <img src="/images/SQL/prod_table.PNG?raw=true height = "40%" width = "40%"">
 </p>

 If we chose to just use the calendar months our production streams would have influence from their production schedules that will add noise to our data.
 For one well, month 3 might represent 90 days of production and for another it might represent 7.
 A better method would be to use the cumulative reported producing days, and represent each month as 30.4 days.
 The challenge here is that we don't have a data point for exactly every 30.4 days, our solution will be to linearly interpolate betweeen the two bounding points.
+The `np.interp` function allows us to do this, we pass it two lists of values (days and production) and specify a point at which to interpolate (every 30.4 days).

 The code below calculates the cumulative and monthly streams for each well in our dataset for months 1 - 60.